-Kenneth Debelak, Associate Professor of Chemical and Biomolecular Engineering Russell Dunn, Professor of the Practice of Chemical and Biomolecular Engineering specific goal of producing p-xylene.
+composed of methane and carbon monoxide, to benzene, toluene, and xylene with the specific goal of producing p-xylene.
 The main sequences of reactions to this process start with a dehydrocyclization reaction, which converts natural gas to benzene.
 The byproducts of this reaction (CO2, H2) are sent to a reverse shift reaction that allows for the creation of methanol used in the alkylation step.
 The alkylation step combines benzene from the dehydrocyclization and methanol from the reverse shift to create toluene, xylene and C9+ products which can be separated to attain xylene.
 Using clever separating and recycling techniques, an economically feasible process that produces high concentrations of toluenes and xylenes is to be created producing 1 MMM lb/year of benzenes, toluenes and xylenes per year, and a calculated preliminary net profit to be approximately \$5.4 million per year after all fixed costs, such as reactors, pipes and other equipment have been accounted.
+General Mills Inc. Wastewater Treatment Plant Conversion TEAM MEMBERS: